electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/comparisons/q4etron50vsetron55/_index.md

 Both have Head-Up Display, but only Q4 has AR version.

 e-tron has luxury options like ventilated individual contour seats with massage, powered adjustment of steering wheels, servo closing doors and Air quality package.
-Non of this is available on
+Non of this is available on Audi Q4 e-tron.

 {{% children description="true" depth="1" %}}